11 Filing and Records Management Tips

 As such, every document that goes in and out of the office should be recorded.
 Such a document can easily be replaced if needed.

 This is quite important for cases whereby an issue with a particular document comes up and leads to a disagreement.
 A backup copy is not only essential in this instance but also necessary in cases of theft, mixups or misplacement.

-Signed documents can be photocopied and stored.
+Photocopy and store signed documents.
 To reduce the questionings that might come with regards to authenticity, documents can be scanned in a coloured format and stored for future references.